ammohq/agents/docs/vectrex_reference.md

 Build issues:

-* ROM won’t boot:
+* ROM won't boot:

-  * Header or vectors at wrong addresses.
+  * Header format incorrect (see Section 3).
-  * ROM not padded to valid size.
+  * ROM not padded to valid size (4KB, 8KB, 16KB, 32KB).
+  * Using `FILL` directive instead of external padding.
 * Branch out of range:

   * Use long branches (`LBRA`, `LBSR`) for distant targets.